riidefi/mkw/README.md

 # mkw
-An in-development, matching decompilation of Mario Kart Wii.
+A matching decompilation of Mario Kart Wii.
 All code in this repository will compile 1:1 to the original game.
+It produces the following .dol: mkw_pal.dol: `sha1: ac7d72448630ade7655fc8bc5fd7a6543cb53a49`

 ## Accuracy
 The primary priority is to maintain absolute code accuracy.
 To automate verification of this, a special linker setup is used to emplace compiled code back into the original executable, forming a new executable.
 This new executable is hashed to ensure it matches the original.
 Once all code is decompiled, this setup will build a new executable from scratch, sampling none of the original.